Oxbian/matrix-monitoring/README.md

 ## Logwatch

-First you need to configure matrix-sender, I recommand you to check the repo [matrix-sender](https://github.com/Oxbian/matrix-sender).
+First you need to configure matrix-sender, I recommend you to check the repo [matrix-sender](https://github.com/Oxbian/matrix-sender).

 After that you need to edit `logwatch.sh` to add the `matrix.sh` absolute path.